ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 rate of a peer.

 Some applications offer options for rate control that can offer superior outcomes.
+Most video applications,
-Applications that are able to adapt bit rates, such as real-time and streaming video applications, can adjust video quality to fit within a target throughput.
+especially real-time and streaming video applications, can adapt their use of network bandwidth.
-For instance, an HTTP Live Streaming {{?HLS=RFC8216}} or DASH {{DASH}}
+For instance, typical HTTP Live Streaming {{?HLS=RFC8216}} or DASH {{DASH}}
-client can ask for lower bitrate, lower quality media segments.
+clients are provided with manifests that allow them to adjust the bitrate and quality of media segments based on available network capacity.

 # Conventions and Definitions